joshwalawender/IQMon/readme.md

 ## Known Bugs

-Please see the [issues]<https://github.com/joshwalawender/IQMon/issues> on the github page for IQMon.
+Please see issues (<https://github.com/joshwalawender/IQMon/issues>) on the github page for IQMon.

 ## Code Structure